Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_12_ChIRP_Sequencing/ChIRP.md

 # What is ChIRP-seq?

 ## Quick Refresher on ChIP-seq:
-**ChIP-seq (Chromatin Immunoprecipitation Sequencing)** is a technique that combines chromatin immunoprecipitation with high-throughput DNA sequencing to **identify the binding sites of DNA-associated proteins**, such as transcription factors or histones, across the genome.
-It is widely used to study gene regulation, epigenetic modifications, and protein-DNA interactions.
+**Chromatin Immunoprecipitation Sequencing**, or **ChIP-Seq** is a biological research method that utalizes chromatin immunoprecipitation and high-throuput DNA sequencing in order to **identify the binding sites of DNA-associated proteins** across the genome.
+For example, some proteins that may be targted in a ChIP-seq include transcription factors or histones.
+This method is often applied in order to study gene regulation, epigenetic modifications, and protein-DNA interactions.

 ### Steps of ChIP-seq:
-1. **Crosslinking**: Cells are treated with formaldehyde to crosslink proteins to DNA, preserving protein-DNA interactions.
+1. **Cross-linking**: Cells are chemically trated to crosslink proteins to DNA, fixing and preserving the protein-DNA molecules.
-2. **Chromatin Fragmentation**: Chromatin is isolated and sheared into smaller fragments, typically by sonication or enzymatic digestion.
+2. **Chromatin Fragmentation**: The Chromatin-RNA complexes are is broken up into smaller fragments, usually through sonication or enzymatic digestion.
-3. **Immunoprecipitation**: An antibody specific to the target protein is used to isolate the protein-DNA complexes.
+3. **Immunoprecipitation**: An antibody specific to the target protein is designed and sent in to pull down on the protein-DNA complexes.
-4. **Reversal of Crosslinks**: The crosslinks between protein and DNA are reversed, and the DNA is purified.
+4. **Reversal of Crosslinks**: The proteins are washed off, leaving the isolated chromatin DNA.
-5. **Library Preparation and Sequencing**: The DNA fragments are prepared into a sequencing library and subjected to high-throughput sequencing.
+5. **Library Preparation and Sequencing**: These DNA fragments are prepared into a sequencing library and then undergo high-throughput sequencing.
-6. **Data Analysis**: Sequencing reads are aligned to a reference genome, and peaks are identified to locate protein-DNA interaction sites.
+6. **Data Analysis**: Sequencing reads are mapped and alignrd back to a reference genome, and peaks are identified to signify the locations of protein-DNA interaction sites.
 #### ChIP-seq Workflow:
 <img src="chip-protocol-steps.png" alt="ChIP-seq Workflow" width="350">

 ---

 ## What is ChIRP-seq?
-**ChIRP-seq (Chromatin Isolation by RNA Purification Sequencing)** is very similar to ChIP-seq but is used to analyze **RNA-DNA interactions** across the genome.
-This technique identifies the genomic binding sites of specific RNAs, such as long noncoding RNAs (lncRNAs), by isolating the DNA-bound RNA molecules and their associated chromatin complexes, followed by high-throughput DNA sequencing.
-It is often used to gain insights into how RNA molecules regulate gene expression and chromatin architecture.
+**Chromatin Isolation by RNA Purification Sequencing,**, or **ChIRP-seq** is a very similar method to ChIP-seq but is used to analyze **RNA-DNA interactions** across the genome rather then protein-DNA interactions.
+This technique identifies binding sites of specific RNAs, such as long noncoding RNAs (lncRNAs), sending probes to pull down on DNA-bound RNA molecules, dragging the DNA and their associated chromatin complexes along with them.
+This is then followed by DNA sequencing in order to identify the targeted DNA and align the locations of these DNA-RnA complexes.
+It is often used to gain insights into how RNA molecules are involved in genomic actions such as regulating gene expression and chromatin architecture.

 ### Steps of ChIRP-seq:
-1. **RNA Capture**: Specific biotin-labeled probes are designed to hybridize to the RNA of interest.
+1. **RNA Capture**: Specific biotin-labeled probes are designed to bind and hybridize to the target RNA molecules.
-2. **Chromatin Isolation**: Crosslinked chromatin complexes are fragmented.
+2. **Chromatin Isolation**: Crosslinked chromatin complexes are fragmented, using sonfication or enzymes.
-3. **Pulldown**: The RNA-probe complexes, along with associated DNA and proteins, are captured using streptavidin beads.
+3. **Pulldown**: The RNA-probe complexes, along with its associated DNA and proteins, are captured using magnetic streptavidin beads.
-4. **DNA Purification**: Crosslinks are reversed, leaving the associated DNA purified.
+4. **DNA Purification**: RNA is washed off, isolating the purifed DNA.
-5. **Sequencing and Analysis**: Purified DNA is sequenced, and the reads are mapped to the genome to identify RNA-DNA interaction sites.
+5. **Sequencing and Analysis**: Isolated DNA is sequenced, and the reads are mapped back the genome to identify RNA-DNA interaction sites.
 #### ChIRP-seq Workflow:
 <img src="ChIRP-Workflow.png" alt="ChIP-seq Workflow" width="300">